pooley182/Plex-Meta-Manager-Wiki/Trakt-Builders.md

 ## Trakt Watchlist
 Gets every movie/show in a Users Watchlist.

 The expected input is a user's Trakt Username or `me`.
-Multiple values are supported as either a list or a comma separated string.
+Multiple values are supported as either a list or a comma-separated string.

 The `sync_mode: sync` option is also recommended since the Trakt Watchlists are continuously updated.